 - More and more apps are offering in-play betting, which allows users to bet on events in a live game, such as the result of the next at-bat (baseball) or the result of the next offensive drive (football).

-NJ is committed to promoting responsible gambling, and sports bettors in NJ have a suite of responsible gambling tools at their fingertips when using every sportsbook app, new or old.
+The state is committed to promoting responsible gambling, and sports bettors have a suite of responsible gambling tools at their fingertips when using every sportsbook app, new or old.
 It’s important to remember that gambling is inherently risky, and can become addicting.
 Problem gambling causes financial strain, emotional distress and problems in other areas of your life.
 No one wants that.

 Staying in control is essential to avoiding problems in the future.
 And that’s what the built-in tools are designed to do: keep you in control.
 Using the limit-setting features is just plain smart, and we recommend you use them.

-Some of the limit setting tools built into NJ sportsbooks are:
+Some of the limit-setting tools built into sportsbooks are:

 - Deposit Limits: This allows users to set a cap on how much money they can deposit into their sportsbook accounts within a specific time frame, such as daily, weekly, or monthly.